Water Sustainability Act temporary protection orders

 Specific requirements for section 117 of the WSA specifies requirements for the delivery and publication of documents and information.

-How does the Province enforce regulatory action?
+How does the B.C. government enforce regulatory action?

-Entering onto Private Property
+Entering onto private property

 Section 89 (1) of the WSA establishes that Natural Resource Officers and other provincial staff designated under the Act may enter onto any land or premises for the purpose of exercising powers or performing duties.
 Under this authority, Natural Resource Officers and Provincial staff must not enter private dwellings except with the consent of the occupant or as authorized by a warrant.

-Compliance and Enforcement
+Compliance and enforcement

 Regulatory action will be taken if a TPO under the WSA is not followed, including significant fines.
 Compliance and enforcement staff actively monitor compliance.